Defective Products and Product Liability Lawsuits

 • Defective prescription drugs and medical devices

-• Flammable kids clothing
+• Flammable kids’ clothing

-• Poorly designed furniture that can fall on people
+• Poorly designed furniture

-When a manufacturer puts a product out on the market, they make an “implied warranty” that the product is fit for ordinary use and purpose.
+When a manufacturer puts a product out on the market, they make an implied warranty that the product is fit for ordinary use and purpose.
 If the manufacturer sells a dangerous product that causes serious injuries, there is a breach of warranty.

 Several parties responsible for placing a defective product on the market could be responsible in a product liability case.
 This includes: